altinodantas/jsga/README.md

  + Merging population and offspring based on total ranking;

 ## Parameters
-The page presents some parameters through which one may notices their impact in the algorithm behavior.
+The page presents some parameters through which one may notice their impact in the algorithm behavior.
 Such parameters and their default values are:
  - *Population size:* **100**
  - *Mutation rate:* **0.05**
  - *Crossover rate:* **0.80**